dpriskorn/wikibase-backend/OPENCODE-INSTRUCTIONS.md

 - All code is Pydantic classes except main.py in every service
 - Start small and simple, iterate in small steps
 - No threat model, everybody is playing nice
+- Start with 1 shard until we get MVP working
+- Ask the user before editing